 - whether your policy covers the accident claim

 - if you were at fault for the accident

-Determining The Strength Of Your Claim
+Determining The Strength Of Your Personal Injury Case

 As you provide proof for your claim and answer an adjuster’s questions during negotiations, the strengths and the weaknesses of your case will likely be brought to light.
 Difficulties in your case can have the effect of lengthening the negotiation process.

 For instance, if you were hurt in a car accident, but it’s unclear who is at fault, it may be a challenge to negotiate how much compensation should be paid.
 If it’s hard to find who was legally responsible for your injuries, the final amount you are seeking may be more difficult to reach.